 In March, the CDC provided new guidelines to help communities decide what prevention steps to take based on local COVID cases and hospitalizations.
 The guidelines use three measures to classify each county’s COVID level as low, medium, or high.
 Measures include the number of weekly new COVID cases and hospitalizations per 100,000 people and the percent of hospital beds used by COVID patients.

-Effective May 19, Wood County is currently classified as MEDIUM.
 The following actions are recommended for individuals in communities classified as medium.

 Keep your vaccinations up-to-date

 Stay home if you are sick

 Get tested if your symptoms could be from COVID-19

 If you are at high-risk for severe illness:

 Talk to your healthcare provider about whether you need to wear a mask and take other precautions

 Have a plan for COVID-19 testing if needed